Naphthalene: Reactions with electrophiles

 In electrophilic aromatic substitution reactions, naphthalene reacts more readily than benzene.
 For example, chlorination and bromination of naphthalene proceeds without a catalyst to give 1-chloronaphthalene and 1-bromonaphthalene, respectively.
 Likewise, whereas both benzene and naphthalene can be alkylated using Friedel–Crafts reaction conditions, naphthalene can also be easily alkylated by reaction with alkenes or alcohols, using sulfuric or phosphoric acid catalysts.

-Contrariwise, anhydrous aluminium chloride reacts with naphthalene to give a hexamer, in which one ring of each naphthalene monomer loses aromaticity, linking to the other monomers at the 1 and 4 positions.
+Anhydrous aluminium chloride reacts with naphthalene to give a polymer, in which one ring of each naphthalene monomer loses aromaticity, linking to the other monomers at the 1 and 4 positions.

 In terms of regiochemistry, electrophiles attack at the alpha position.
 The selectivity for alpha over beta substitution can be rationalized in terms of the resonance structures of the intermediate: for the alpha substitution intermediate, seven resonance structures can be drawn, of which four preserve an aromatic ring.
 For beta substitution, the intermediate has only six resonance structures, and only two of these are aromatic.
 Sulfonation gives the "alpha" product naphthalene-1-sulfonic acid as the kinetic product but naphthalene-2-sulfonic acid as the thermodynamic product.
-The 1-isomer forms predominantly at 25 °C, and the 2-isomer at 160 °C.
+The 1-isomer forms predominantly at 25 C, and the 2-isomer at 160 C.

 Sulfonation to give the 1- and 2-sulfonic acid occurs readily: